scp756-221/term-project-fantasticfour-1/README.md

   ~~~
   $ make -f k8s.mak cri
   ~~~
-  As part of this step, it is required to manually go to your packages in Github and change the visibilty access of these packages from private to public
+  As part of this step, it is required to manually go to your packages in Github and change the visibility access of these packages from private to public

 - After creation of cluster, to:
   - Create a namespace c756ns inside your cluster and set your cluster to use this